 The world is vast and there is much to learn….so how can we best help children make sense of it all?
 The better we structure the learning environment, the higher the level at which children learn.
 For this process to be most effective, children must play an active role in their learning so they begin to create their own structures and become increasingly less dependent on adults.
 After all, the end goal of the educational process is the creation of self-directed learners.

-Our project-based approach in the Early Childhood Center creates self-directed learners.
+Our project-based approach in the Early Years School creates self-directed learners.
 Project topics create a sense of fun and excitement, activating full engagement of mind and body and allowing learning goals to be artfully integrated into meaningful activities.

 Projects last four weeks and follow a powerful four-step process that takes children’s learning from the here-and-now to greater levels of abstraction and representation.
 The four weekly steps are:

 - Orientation: starting with the familiar and building excitement for the learning ahead